noise23/reddsight-api/README.md

 }
 ```

-'<reddcoinAddress>': new transaction concerning <reddcoinAddress> received from network.
-This event is published in the '<reddcoinAddress>' room.
+'<clickcoinAddress>': new transaction concerning <clickcoinAddress> received from network.
+This event is published in the 'clickcoinAddress>' room.

 'status': every 1% increment on the sync task, this event will be triggered.
 This event is published in the 'sync' room.